-Once notified of an infraction or failure, the Applicant, Host Customer, or System Owner will either accept the results or dispute the results through the dispute resolution section found in Section 4.8, Dispute Resolution.
+Once notified of an infraction or failure, the Applicant, Solar Contractor, System Owner, Seller and/or Host Customer will either accept the results or dispute the results through the dispute resolution process found in Section 4.10, Dispute Resolution.

-4.7.10 Process for Removal from the SOMAH program
+4.9.7 Process for Removal from the SOMAH Program

-4.7.10.28 Removal from Program for Excessive Failures
+4.9.7.1 Removal from Program for Excessive Failures

-If it is determined that an Applicant, Solar Contractor, System Owner, Seller, and/or Host Customer is disqualified from participating in the SOMAH program because of more than the acceptable number of failures based on the company's size pursuant to Section 4.7.3, Grounds for Program Removal, the SOMAH PA will:
+If it is determined that an Applicant, Solar Contractor, System Owner, Seller, and/or Host Customer is disqualified from participating in the SOMAH program because of more than the acceptable number of failures based on the company's size pursuant to Section 4.9.3, Grounds for Program Removal, the SOMAH PA will:

-- Withhold confirmation of all projects in the Reservation Request review process; - Make SOMAH incentive payments only for completed projects in which the Reservation Request was approved before the date of the disqualification; - Notify all parties identified on any application with a disqualified party of the disqualification; and - Add the disqualified party to the list of disqualified parties on the SOMAH program website.
+Withhold confirmation of all projects in the Reservation Request review process;

+- Make SOMAH incentive payments only for completed projects in which the Reservation Request was approved before the date of the disqualification; - Notify all parties identified on any application with a disqualified party of the disqualification; and - Add the disqualified party to the list of disqualified parties on the SOMAH program website.